willkg/douglas/docs/config_variables.rst

    So on and so forth.

-   For "production" blogs (i.e. you're not tinkering with configuration, new plugins, new flavours, or anything along those lines), then this should be set to ``warning`` or ``error``.
+   For "production" blogs (i.e. you're not tinkering with configuration, new plugins, new themes, or anything along those lines), then this should be set to ``warning`` or ``error``.

    For example, if you're done tinkering with your blog, you might set